 It’s unlikely that you live in a place with constant access to polar bears.
 But you can still take impressive underwater photos of different animals.

-Disposable underwater cameras cost as little as $15.
+Underwater disposable cameras cost as little as $15.
 These can quickly improve your analog photography.
 Or, if you have a bit more money to spend, buy a proper underwater camera.

 Sometimes, all you need is a collection of adorable dog photos.
 Thanks to the uniqueness of different dog outfits, it’s easy to take stunning photos of the same dog.

-This will probably not give you photos worthy of being published in National Geographic.
-But you’ll get better at using light and take some cool Instagram images.
+This will probably not give you photos worthy of publication in National Geographic.
+But you’ll get better at using light and taking cool Instagram images.

-5. Take Funny Closeups Using a Wide-Angle Lens
+26. Take Funny Close-Ups Using a Wide-Angle Lens

 To do this, all you need is a wide-angle or macro lens.
 Use one that will capture both an animal’s eyes and nose.

-Get as close to the animal as possible, making sure its eyes are in focus.
+Get as close to the animal as possible, ensuring its eyes are focused.

-4. Improve Your Candid Photography by Going out and Finding Interesting Situations With Animals
+27. Improve Your Candid Photography By Finding Interesting Situations With Animals

 Finding unique situations isn’t easy, but it’s definitely a great excuse to spend more time outdoors.

 Observe different animals and their quirks.
-You might come across something as interesting as the sleeping seals in the photo above!
+You might find something as interesting as the sleeping seals in the above photo!

-3. Experiment With Different Formats to Make Your Animal Portraits More Interesting
+28. Experiment With Different Formats to Make Animal Portraits More Interesting

-Experiment with different formats to find a few that enhance your compositions.
+Experiment with different image formats to find a few that enhance your compositions.

-2. Convert Your Photos to B&W for Eye-Catching Results
+29. Convert Your Photos to Black and White for Eye-Catching Results

 If slight desaturation isn’t enough, you can shoot black and white (B&W) or convert images to black and white.

-High contrast photos look even more amazing in b&w.
-If your photos are flat, make sure you add contrast to them before you convert them to b&w to avoid unflattering results.
+High-contrast photos look even more amazing in black and white.
+If your photos are flat, make sure you add contrast to them before you convert them to B&W to avoid unflattering results.

-1. Capture Your Pet’s Quirks to Make Your Photos Both Adorable and Unique
+30. Capture Your Pet’s Quirks to Make Photos Both Adorable and Unique

 In addition to having weird sleeping patterns, animals have a bunch of unique quirks.

-Photograph your pet carrying unusual things, playing with “toys” that aren’t mean to be played with, and running around in their favorite place.
+Photograph your pet carrying unusual things or playing with “toys” that aren’t meant to be played with.
+Or take pictures of them running around in their favorite place.